Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method: Preliminary notations and assumptions

 whose closed form solution is given by

-Here $I_n$ denotes the identity matrix of order $n$ and the superscript $^*$ stands for matrix transposition.
-Clearly, when $n$ is large, computing $x_{\alpha,n}^{\delta}$ by using formula \eqref{Tikhonov_n:closed_form} is impractical.
+where $I_n$ denotes the identity matrix of order $n$.
+Clearly, when $n$ is large, computing $x_{\alpha,n}^{\delta}$ by using formula~\eqref{Tikhonov_n:closed_form} is impractical.
 In the next section, we will discuss how to reduce the complexity of Tikhonov regularization and achieve a fairly accurate approximation of $x_{\alpha,n}^{\delta}$.